baijuka/ms3-bju-project/README.md

 ## Layout & Style

-Following site/s were used as reference to design the layout of the site pages:
+Following site was used as reference to design the layout of the site pages:
 - [BBC Food](https://www.bbc.co.uk/food)

 ## Coding